AJEDDIGElias/VueJS-Anime-Tracker/README.md

 - [📄 License](#-license-)

 ## ❓ Why? [🔝](#-table-of-contents)
-The goal of this project was to learn the basics of ReactJS.
+The goal of this project was to learn the basics of VueJS.
 This project was a big project : a anime watchlist application.
 In this page, we can :
 - Search for every anime
 - Read the synopsis of every anime